This is a guest post.

 If your employers have closed the office until it’s safe to reopen, it’s likely that you’re not using your car as much as you used to.
 So, instead of leaving it outside on the driveway, why not look into renting it out to others in need of personal transport?

 There are plenty of car hire companies who will sort this on your behalf.
 All you’ll need to do is sign up to a sharing platform and list your vehicle details, as well as rental price, location, and availability, then wait for interested parties to get in touch.
 And, you won’t have to worry about sorting cover with your insurers as the company you use will already have this in place.
-Plus, many contracts have policies that state the car must come back to you in the original state with the same level of fuel as it was given out with.
+Plus, many contracts have policies that state the car must come back to you in the original state with the same level of fuel as it was given out.

-However, be aware that all car hiring companies will have their own requirements.
+However, be aware that all car hire companies will have their own requirements.
 For example, easyCar Club will only accept cars younger than 15 years old, with less than 120,000 mileage and a maximum value of £40,000.
 How much you can earn will depend on where you live, the type of car you have, and of course, the commission rates taken by these hiring companies.
 But you could make around £100 a day living in a travel hotspot like London, with a more expensive brand of car such as an Audi.

 2. Rent your driveway